Artem4852/piano-transcription-project/readme.md

 pip3 install -r requirements.txt && chmod +x ./start.sh
 ```

 The application also requires you to have [ffmpeg](https://ffmpeg.org/download.html) installed.
 Please use the tutorials to install it if you haven't already.
+For Windows I suggest to use [this tutorial](https://youtu.be/DMEP82yrs5g?si=Tn2Rk5rIMSNCDFHb) and for Mac [this one](https://youtu.be/nmrjRqEIgGc?si=pg4p0uI-XgMHghGp).

 ---